Ontracon/tfm-cloud-commons/README.md

 ## Usage

-The commons has defined map outputs which can be used within the modules to reference data from the commons module like services, BMW Networks and Resource Names.
+The commons has defined map outputs which can be used within the modules to reference data from the commons module like services, Networks and Resource Names.

 The minimum for invoking the module should be all mandatory variables: